TheOdinProject/curriculum/nodeJS/express-basics/Express-Lesson-5.md

 By the end of this lesson, you should be able to do the following:
 - Work with HTML forms in Express using Pug.
 - Use forms to get data from users and update the database with this data.
+- Validate and sanitize input using express-validator.
+- Write forms to create, update, and delete records from the database.
+- Add basic forms and form-handling code to Node websites.

 ### Assignment